-Few meteorological data are available for Litchfield Island, although temperature data were collected at two northand south-facing sites on Litchfield Island from January - March 1983 (Komárková 1983).
+Few meteorological data are available for Litchfield Island, although temperature data were collected at two north-and south-facing sites on Litchfield Island from January - March 1983 (Komárková 1983).
 The north-facing site was the warmer of the two, with January temperatures generally ranging between 2° to 9°C, February between -2° to 6°C, and March -2° to 4°C in 1983.
 A maximum temperature of 13°C and a minimum of -3°C were recorded at this site over this period.
-The south-facing site was generally about 2°C cooler, with January temperatures generally ranging between 2° to 6°C, February between -2° to 4°C, and March -3° to 2°C. A maximum temperature of 9°C and a minimum of -4.2°C were recorded at the south- facing site.
+The south-facing site was generally about 2°C cooler, with January temperatures generally ranging between 2° to 6°C, February between -2° to 4°C, and March -3° to 2°C. A maximum temperature of 9°C and a minimum of -4.2°C were recorded at the south-facing site.

 Longer-term data available for Palmer Station show regional temperatures to be relatively mild because of local oceanographic conditions and because of the frequent and persistent cloud cover in the Arthur Harbor region (Lowry 1975).
 Yearly air temperature averages recorded at Palmer Station during the period 1974 to 2012 show a distinct warming trend but also demonstrate significant inter-annual variability (Figure 1).
+Between 2010-17 the mean annual temperature at Palmer Station was -1.8° C, with an average monthly air temperature in August of -5.94° C, and in

-The maximum temperature recorded during the period was 11.6° C in March 2010, whilst the minimum was -26° C in August 1995.
+January 1.72° C. The maximum temperature recorded between 1974 to 2018 was 11.6° C in March 2010, whilst the minimum was -26° C in August 1995.
 Previous studies have identified August as the coldest month and January as the warmest (Baker 1996).
-Storms and precipitation at Palmer Station are frequent, with winds being persistent but generally light to moderate in strength, prevailing from the northeast.
+Storms at Palmer Station are frequent, with precipitation in the form of snow and rain giving an annual average snowfall depth of 344 cm and approximately 636 mm water equivalent.
+Winds are persistent but generally light to moderate in strength, prevailing from the northeast.